×

 Unless there are complicating factors, most estates settle in less than a year.
 The process can take longer if someone alleges that the will was fraudulent or if there are multiple versions of the will, as well as if the decedent left behind large debts.

 A power of attorney lawyer can help you fulfill your duties as personal representative of an estate.
-Contact Andrea Heckman Law in Rolling Meadows, Illinois, to discuss your questions about estate administration.
+Contact Heckman Law in Rolling Meadows, Illinois, to discuss your questions about estate administration.

 Contact our office to arrange for a free initial consultation and review of your case.